Hutton's shearwater: Foraging strategy

-Many shearwater species feeding strategy is an intermediate between pursuit diving and surface feeding.
-Hutton's shearwater foraging strategy is exclusively pursuit diving as they dive for prey.
-On average, birds will dive a depth of 5.6m but can dive as deep as 35m.
+Many shearwater species' feeding strategies are an intermediate between pursuit diving and surface feeding.
+Hutton's shearwater's foraging strategy is exclusively pursuit diving as they dive for prey.
+On average, birds will dive to a depth of 5.6 m, but they can dive as deep as 35 m.
 Birds that are incubating will dive deeper than birds that are feeding chicks.
 When at-sea feeding conditions are poorer, breeding success is lower so there is selective pressure on adult birds to forage adequately.

 Individuals have been observed foraging with red-billed gulls, black-backed gulls, white-fronted terns and Hector's dolphins but with varying diving depths and prey preference, niche differentiation may be occurring.
-Hutton's shearwater will dive nearly always during the day, indicating that vision is a large part of their foraging strategy, with rare night-time dives happening within 72 hours of a full moon.
-Dives occur as early as 5am all the way up to 10pm, while rafting occurs after 10pm until 5 am.
+Hutton's shearwater will nearly always dive during the day, indicating that vision is a large part of their foraging strategy, with rare night-time dives happening within 72 hours of a full moon.
+Dives occur as early as 5am and as late as 10pm, while rafting occurs from 10pm until 5 am.
 Rafting helps to conserve energy when they cannot forage without light.
-Minimal movement during rafting confirms the birds are not foraging at all, supported by the fact that birds do not raft in the same area as foraging and go to areas with deeper waters than their foraging locations.
+Minimal movement during rafting confirms the birds are not foraging at all, supported by the fact that birds do not raft in the same area as they forage and go to areas with deeper waters than their foraging locations.
 Diving depth and frequency both vary with time of day and breeding stages with dives being more frequent around dawn and dusk, consistent with the diurnal vertical migration of prey species, but dive frequency between 6pm and 8pm during the chick rearing period is significantly reduced.
 Less frequent dives at dusk for other seabirds could be to reduce energy expenditure during foraging by allowing potential prey to return to the surface or because birds are returning closer to their colony before foraging as more energy is required to carry resources from a greater distance.